CommonAccord/Site-Org/Doc/Swarm/DCO_Agt/Swarm_DCO_Agt_Form.01.md

 5.Ti=Approval

-5.1.sec=By sending of Bitcoin or other assets it is assumed that you approve the following contract , as well as any accompanying budget.
+5.1.sec=By sending of Bitcoin or other assets it is assumed that you approve the following contract, as well as any accompanying budget.

-5.2.sec=In the case that there is no included budget, a budget will be issued within 30 days after the close of the sale (no later than 90 days after purchase date) to be approved by stakeholders within the context of a “critical decision.”
+5.2.sec=In the case that there is no included budget, a budget will be issued within 30 days after the close of the sale (no later than 90 days after purchase date) to be approved by stakeholders within the context of a "critical decision."

-5.3.sec=In event of a dispute arising from perceived improper, arbitration will be conducted by Swarm or the dispute shall be submitted to arbitration in accordance with the laws of the State of California.
-This decision shall be made by Swarm.

-5.=[Bit/Ssec_03]

-=[Bit/Sec_05]
+5.=[Bit/Ssec_02]

+6.Sec={SeriesSeed.8.12.Sec}

+SeriesSeed.=[02/Sec/SeriesSeed_InvAgt_Text.01.md]

+=[Bit/Sec_06]